Skip to content

 Register Today!

-Smiling woman in a green blouse applies skincare while looking in a tabletop mirror, sitting on a grey couch with a laptop and beauty tools.
+Smiling woman in a green blouse applies skincare for cancer patients while looking in a tabletop mirror, sitting on a grey couch with a laptop and beauty tools.

 Who should attend this workshop?